 Pruning involves the:

-A maximum of 20% removal of the live foliage volume of a tree is permitted in any 12 month period.
-Removing any more than this will cause the tree stress and may cause it to decline.
+Other than for Significant Landscape Trees, a maximum of 20% removal of the live foliage volume of a tree is permitted in any 12 month period.
+Removing any more than this will cause the tree to produce weakened regrowth and may cause it to decline.

 Climbing spikes may not be used when pruning protected vegetation.

 For more information, download the Applying for a Permit fact sheet.

 A heritage tree is a tree which has been protected because of its cultural or natural heritage significance.
 These trees may be associated with an historical building.
 Trees may also be solely protected.

 The heritage values of the tree may be governed by state or commonwealth legislation.
 The heritage overlay in the Brisbane City Plan 2014 is a mapped representation of all Brisbane's heritage sites listed on the Queensland Heritage Register and Brisbane's Heritage Register.

 If you want to prune or work on a heritage tree, contact Council on 07 3403 8888.

 Tidal vegetation is any vegetation which falls within the tidal zone of a waterway or wetland and is affected by tidal waters.
 This primarily refers to mangroves, regardless of their size or age.
 It also protects:

 To carry out any work on tidal vegetation you will need to apply for a permit from the Department of Agriculture, Fisheries and Forestry, phone 13 25 23.